 During this step, only the configuration memory is cleared.
 The embedded BRAM and LRAM memory cells are not cleared and should be assumed to power up to unknown states after configuration and in user mode.
-Preloading memory contents is done separately.
-See section BRAM72K_SDP-Memory Initialization in Speedster7t FPGA IP Component Library User Guide for details.
+Preloading memory contents is performed separately.
+See the "BRAM72K_SDP-Memory Initialization" section in the Speedster7t Component Library User Guide (UG086) for details.